junduck/gen_trait/readme.md

 - namespace: required, should be a string, the namespace of the generated traits enclosed in.
 If empty string, they are put in global namespace.

-- pragma: optional, array of strings to provide pragma directives for the generated header file.

 - trait: required, array of objects to describe the traits to be generated.

   - name: required, string, the name of the trait.